 Secretariat, advisory and administrative support to the committees

-The demand for procedural and legislative advice and support is substantially driven by the requirements of senators and the Senate.
-The work of the secretariats of the legislative scrutiny committees is similarly driven by the volume of legislation coming before the Senate and any additional inquiries undertaken by the committees.
+The demand for procedural and legislative drafting services is driven by the requirements of senators and the Senate, particularly in response to the government’s legislative program.
+The work of the secretariats of the legislative scrutiny committees is similarly driven by the volume of legislation coming before the Senate and additional inquiries undertaken by the committees.

-In 2017–18, the office assisted non-executive senators and their staff by providing advice, both written and oral, relating to the role and work of the Senate and its committees, and the Parliament more generally.
-There was strong demand for such advice, particularly during sitting periods.
-Advice was provided on many procedural issues, including the constitutional powers of the Senate, the legislative process, the process for disallowance of delegated legislation, reference of matters to committees and opportunities for debate.
-The office also provided research support to the Clerk and Deputy Clerk on matters of practice and procedure.
+In 2021–22, the Procedure and Research Section assisted non-government senators and their staff by providing advice relating to the role and work of the Senate and its committees and procedural drafting services to assist senators conduct business in the Senate.
+As usual, there was strong demand for such advice, particularly during sitting periods.
+Advice was provided on a range procedural issues, including various aspects of Senate business, the constitutional powers of the Senate, the legislative process, the disallowance of delegated legislation and orders for production of documents.
+The office also provided research support to the Clerk and Deputy Clerk and senators on procedural matters.

-Staff ensured the accuracy of advice by researching appropriate precedents and consulting other departmental officers, particularly the Clerk and the Deputy Clerk.
-Advice was non-partisan, consistent, and provided to senators and their staff in a timely fashion often within extremely short time frames.
+Staff ensured the accuracy of advice by researching practice and precedents, including through the extensive (and publicly accessible) ‘Parlinfo’ database, referring to authoritative texts such as Odgers’ Australian Senate Practice and other published resources and consulting senior officers including the Clerk Assistant (Procedure), the Clerk and Deputy Clerk.
+Advice was non-partisan, consistent, clearly articulated and provided to senators and their staff confidentially and in a timely fashion, often within very short timeframes.

-A further 129 sets of amendments to 65 different bills were requested and drafted, but not circulated.
-Reasons that amendment sheets may not be circulated in the chamber include the bill not being listed for debate, the sponsoring senator deciding not to proceed with the amendments, or amendments being drafted to inform negotiations between parties or as an alternative position to circulated amendments.
+A further 66 sets of amendments were requested and drafted, but not circulated.
+The decision to circulate amendments is purely a matter for the instructing senators.
+Reasons that amendment sheets may not be circulated include the sponsoring senator deciding not to proceed with the amendments, or amendments being drafted to inform negotiations between parties or as an alternative position to circulated amendments.

-Table 1 summarises legislative drafting and procedural services provided to senators over the last four years.
+Figure 10 summarises legislative drafting and procedural services provided to senators over the past four years.